userfrosting/learn/pages/11.cli/chapter.md

 # Bakery CLI

-UserFrosting provide it's own Command-line Interface tool, or CLI.
-That tool is called the **Bakery**.
+UserFrosting provides its own Command-line Interface tool, or CLI, called the **Bakery**.

-This tool allows you to run administrative commands like setting up your database, run tests or debug an existing installation.
+This tool allows you to run administrative commands like setting up your database, running tests, or debugging an existing installation.